qftc/qftc.org/content/en/posts/ward-5-race.md

 +++
 # **Chuck Phelan (Ward 5 incumbent)**

 Charles (Chuck) Phelan has been a city councilmember since 2020, and had also served on the city council from 1988-1996.
 (This article focuses on his current term.)
 He worked as Chief Information Officer for the City of Quincy between 1997-2002 and 2008-2018, and for Norfolk County between 2002-2008.
-He lives in Wollaston and currently works at the Hamel-Lyndon Chapel & Cremation Service of Massachusetts.
+He lives in Wollaston and is currently retired.

 Website: [https://www.facebook.com/cphelan2020/](https://www.facebook.com/cphelan2020/ "https://www.facebook.com/cphelan2020/")